 The Bottom Line

 Remember this simple rule: Invoice = before payment, Receipt = after payment.
 Both are essential business documents, but they serve different purposes in the payment cycle.
+For more on recordkeeping requirements, see IRS Publication 334: Tax Guide for Small Business.

 Ready to create professional invoices?
 InvoiceBloom makes it easy to generate, send, and track invoices - and automatically mark them as paid when you receive payment.